top of page

 judging begins.

-their scores.
+.
 Photographs may be placed in an envelope next to the mount and marked “For Judges Reference.”

 The mount number should also be written on the envelope.

-Entries may be made only at the posted times and NO entries will be removed from the competition area before
+Entries may be made only at the posted times, and NO entries will be removed from the competition area before

 Sunday at the posted times.
 Any entry not picked up by the posted deadline will be left unsecured and unattended.